Ada-Developers-Academy/core-about-ada/about-ada/work-in-progress.md

 # Work in Progress

-__NOTE: This is an updated version of the C14 letter, replace if desired.__

 **Hello C15!**

 We also wanted to give a personal letter to you, from the Education Team at Ada!
 We were hoping to share some feelings about uncertainty, and ask for grace from you all.